HOD: Engr. Dr. Naeem Akram

 |MUL’s Mission||With exposure to new ideas and critical ways of thinking and learning, students actualize their potential for intellectual and human development.
 Future leaders are nurtured to be tolerant, humane and productive beings so that they are in a position to make a positive contribution to the nation and the international community.
 We believe that our students' character and attitude reflect their education.||✓||✓||✓||✓||✓||✓|

-There is a set of twelve Programme Learning Objectives (PLOs) of Chemical Engineering Programme, which describe what students are expected to know/perform/attain by the time they graduate from Department of Chemical Engineering.
+There is a set of twelve Programme Learning Objectives (PLOs) of Chemical Engineering Programme, which describe what students are expected to know/perform/attain by the time they graduate from School of Chemical Engineering.
 The programme learning outcomes (PLOs) are given below.

 1.0.1 Engineering Knowledge:Ability to apply knowledge of mathematics, science, engineering fundamentals and engineering specialization to the solution of complex engineering problems.